Lead Generation Tips for Tech Companies - Top 5

 As tech companies move into inbound marketing, a number of factors need to be addressed.
-Even those familiar with the core concept may initially struggle to generate the reach, traffic, and conversions needed to consistently and sustainably grow their business.
+Even those familiar with the core concept may initially struggle to generate the reach, traffic, and conversions needed to consistently and sustain-ably grow their business.

 Strategic social media marketing helps.
 Coordinated search engine optimization is vital.
 And of course, email marketing is key to lead nurturing.
 But if you cannot effectively generate leads, much of that effort will be for naught.

 You probably already know the basics of inbound lead generation, which includes building gated content and guiding your audience to it through strategic digital messaging.
 With B2B lead generation it is even more critical to be precise in your strategy.

 1) Optimize Your Lead Magnets